pydanny/pydanny.github.com/posts2013/2013-07-26-made-up-statistics.rst

 Pydanny Made Up Python Web Optimization Statistics
 ==================================================

 I sometimes get asked how to best optimize a Django site.
-My answer is 'optimize your queries and use caching' but there are those who disagree with me and start switching out Django internals before doing anything silly like looking at I/O.  My bet is this same thing happens with other frameworks such as Flask and Pyramid Pyramid.
+My answer is 'optimize your queries and use caching'.
+On the other hand, there are those who disagree with me and start switching out Django internals before doing anything silly like looking at I/O.  My bet is this same thing happens with other frameworks such as Flask and Pyramid.

 * 20% developers argue switching template languages.
 * 80% developers argue using caching and load balancing.